bobwei/algorithms/src/notes/README.md

 ![](assets/boxmodel.gif)

 `box-sizing` is a property deciding how we messure dimensions of a box.
 The default value is `content-box` which includes only content. `border-box` is a value to include border and padding.

+## Display property

+`inline`, `inline-block` and `block`

+`inline` display elements in the same row.
+Any width, height properties are ignored.
+`inline-block` display elements in the same row.
+Width, height can be applied.
+Margin, padding are respected.

 ## Common Utilities